Generic drug of Coversyl

 Reduced risk of cardiac events in patients with a history of myocardial infarction and / or revascularization.

-Dosage PERINDOPRIL ARROW 8 mg Tablet Box of 90
+Dosage PERINDOPRIL ACTAVIS 4 mg scored tablet Box of 30

-It is recommended to take PERINDOPRIL ARROW once daily in the morning before meals.
+It is recommended to take Perindopril once a day in the morning before meals.

-The dosage should be appropriate to the patient's profile and blood pressure response (see section 4.4 ).
+The dosage should be adjusted individually according to the patient's profile and blood pressure response (see Warnings and Precautions section ).

-PERINDOPRIL ARROW can be used alone or in combination with other antihypertensive medications.
+Perindopril can be used alone or in combination with other classes of antihypertensive drugs.

-The recommended starting dose is 4 mg daily in one morning dose.
+The recommended starting dose is 4 mg once a day in the morning.

-Patients whose renin-angiotensin-aldosterone system is highly stimulated (in particular, renovascular hypertension, water-soluble depletion, cardiac decompensation or severe hypertension) may experience a sudden fall in blood pressure after the first dose.
-An initial dose of 2 mg is recommended in these patients and initiation of treatment will be under medical supervision.
+If there is significant stimulation of the renin-angiotensin-aldosterone system (especially in cases of renovascular hypertension, sodium and / or fluid depletion, cardiac decompensation or severe hypertension), too high a fall in blood pressure may occur. opportunity of the first take.
+An initial dose of 2 mg is recommended in these patients and treatment initiation will be under medical supervision.

-The dosage may be increased to 8 mg once daily after one month of treatment.
+After 1 month of treatment, the dosage may be increased to 8 mg once daily.

-In hypertensive patients for whom the diuretic can not be stopped, treatment with PERINDOPRIL ARROW should be initiated at a dose of 2 mg.
+In hypertensive patients, for whom the diuretic can not be interrupted, treatment with perindopril should be initiated with a 2 mg dose.
 Renal function and serum potassium should be monitored.
-The dosage of PERINDOPRIL ARROW will then be adjusted according to the blood pressure response.
-If necessary, treatment with diuretics will be reintroduced.
+The dosage of perindopril will then be adjusted according to the blood pressure response.
+If necessary, treatment with diuretic will be reintroduced.

-In the elderly, the treatment will be initiated at a dosage of 2 mg then it can be gradually increased to 4 mg after one month of treatment and then to 8 mg if necessary, according to the state of the renal function (see table below) .
+The treatment of elderly patients should be initiated at a dose of 2 mg which can be gradually increased to 4 mg after one month of treatment and up to 8 mg if necessary, depending on the state of renal function (see table below). ).

 Stable coronary disease: